Getting Started on iOS

 Configure location services

-In order to access the user’s location, you’ll need to set a key in your Info.plist or similar file.
+To access the user’s real location, you first need to set a key in your Info.plist or similar file.
 This is something you can set in Xcode by going to your project, selecting the target, and going to the Info tab.

 You need to add row for “Privacy - Location When In Use Usage Description” (right-click any of the existing rows and click “Add row”) or, if you’re using raw keys, NSLocationWhenInUseUsageDescription.
 Fill in a description of why your app needs access to their location.
 Presumably something related to navigation ;)